apmcknight/dev-env/README.md

-# dev-env
-My personal environment configuration files 🔨🤓
+# My Dot Files 🔨 🤓

+Here's the home repo for all of my dot files.
+Within this repo, I have my current configuration for Visual Studio Code, VIM, bash, and zsh.